Share your love

 sudo vi hello.go

-Add the following content into your file:
+Add the following content to your file:

 When you are done, save and close the file.